 Clariant’s Sustainability Council is chaired by the Chief Executive Officer who underlines the importance of sustainability for the company.
 Members of the Council are key representatives of Business Units, Functions and Regions.
 The sustainability council meets twice a year.

 Corporate Sustainability and Regulatory Affairs

-Headed by Dr. Joachim F. Krüger, Corporate Sustainability and Regulatory Affairs (CSRA) is dealing with all sustainability issues relevant for the company.
-CSRA establishes the group policy, strategy and standards, coordinates and monitors their implementation and provides service and support for the business.
-This includes for example information and advice on environment and safety matters, monitoring of environmental Key Performance Indicators, development and implementation of safety and health programs and campaigns, development and maintenance of databases, and coordination of the group-wide emergency management system.
+The Corporate Sustainability and Regulatory Affairs (CSRA) organization deals with all sustainability issues that are relevant to the company.
+CSRA establishes the group policy, strategy and standards, coordinates and monitors their implementation, and provides service and support for the business.
+This includes, for example, providing information and advice on environment and safety matters, monitoring environmental Key Performance Indicators, the development and implementation of safety and health programs and campaigns, the development and maintenance of databases, and the coordination of the group-wide emergency management system.

 The Basis for Sustainable Value Creation

 Clariant has implemented an integrated and highly efficient global management system for successful implementation of its sustainability strategy and objectives.
 Various internationally acknowledged requirements and their control mechanisms are used to improve our management system performance in accordance to our cultural behavior.